CodeReaper/lane/lane.d/mobile-update-translations/help.md

     -i
         A CSV file containing a key row and a row for each language.

+    -s
+        The separator used in the CSV file.
+Defaults to `,`.
+This option is considered experimental.

     -k
         The index of the key row.